fontexD/k8s/sidero/README.md

 ### DHCP
 ---

-Now its time to configure your DHCP server with the config for the pxe-boot nodes we are going to use to create a Cluster, in the option field 66 and 67 add the ip which was assiged as externalIP earlier in option 66, in option 67 define the filename ```undionly.kpxe``` in my setup i use Ubiquiti DHCP as shown below, for refrence on DHCP setup from Sidero Metal https://www.sidero.dev/v0.5/getting-started/prereq-dhcp/
+Now its time to configure your DHCP server with the config for the pxe-boot nodes we are going to use to create a Cluster, in the option field 66 and 67 add the ip which was assiged as externalIP earlier in option 66, in option 67 define the filename ```undionly.kpxe``` in my setup i use Ubiquiti DHCP as shown below, for  reference on DHCP setup from Sidero Metal https://www.sidero.dev/v0.5/getting-started/prereq-dhcp/
  ![alt text](https://github.com/fontexD/k8s/blob/main/sidero/images/ubiquiti.png)

 ### Serverclass and Environment